 - Limit Sun Exposure: Stay out of direct sunlight during peak hours, and wear protective clothing like hats and sunglasses.

 - Active Skincare: Consult a skincare specialist to design a regimen that targets hyperpigmentation with proven ingredients like L-ascorbic acid, niacinamide, tranexamic acid, and arbutin.
-These ingredients can effectively brighten and even skin tone.
-Consider products such as SkinBetter Science Even Tone Correcting Serum for visible results or SkinCeuticals Discoloration Defense.

 - Address Underlying Conditions: Treat acne or other inflammatory skin conditions early to prevent post-inflammatory hyperpigmentation.